George Weigel on the Church’s Answer to Cultural Woes

 “The times offer a very large terrain of troubles in our country, in the world and in the Church,” said George Weigel in opening his talk that enthralled a large audience at St. Mary Church, the birthplace of the Knights of Columbus, in New Haven, Connecticut.
-The distinguished senior fellow of the Ethics and Public Policy Center shared thoughts based on his latest book, The Fragility of Order: Catholic Reflections on Turbulent Times, April 8.
+The distinguished senior fellow of the Ethics and Public Policy Center shared thoughts based on his latest book, The Fragility of Order: Catholic Reflections on Turbulent Times.
+Weigel’s April 8 appearance was sponsored and arranged by the Thomistic Institute, an academic institute of the Pontifical Faculty of the Immaculate Conception at the Dominican House of Studies in Washington, D.C., with three chapters at Yale.
 He did not disappoint.

 He set the scene: We’re “subjected on an hourly basis to politics by tweets” by a whole cast of characters, we see “new forms of aggression all over the world and in America,” and in the Church “we are in an unexpected period of doctrinal and moral instability after a period of some stability in the life and thought of the Church during the pontificates of John Paul II and Benedict XVI.”